Vismayam (1998 film)

-Vismayam is a 1998 Indian Malayalam-languageComedy film Written and directed by Raghunath Paleri and produced by CC Cine Vision.
+Vismayam is a 1998 Indian Malayalam-language dark comedy drama film written and directed by Raghunath Paleri and produced by CC Cine Vision.
 The film stars Dileep, Innocent, Sreenivasan, K. P. A. C. Lalitha and Rajan P. Dev in lead roles.
 It features music composed by Johnson.
 This film is the first in Malayalam to have a magical realism element in narration.